 The presentation is available in two formats: without a voiceover (click-through); and with a voiceover (narrated).
-The click-through requires Adobe Flash, and the narrated version (MP4 video) requires "Quick-Time," Windows players, or others as there are different software platforms for viewing the video.
-Both the click-through and the narrated videos come in long and short versions.
+The click-through requires Adobe Flash, and the narrated version (MP4 video) requires "Quick-Time," Window players, or others as there are different software platforms for viewing the video.